 The external building fabric has been inspected from ground level only from the subjects grounds and where possible from adjoining public property.
 Exposure work has not been carried out.

-It was dry on the date of inspection.
-Leakage and water penetration within roof spaces, around chimney breasts, window openings, etc are sometimes only visible during or immediately after, adverse weather conditions.
+It was mostly dry on the date of inspection.
+Leakage and water penetration etc are sometimes only visible during or immediately after, adverse weather conditions.